-Equity markets around the globe posted positive returns for the quarter.
-Looking at broad market indices, U.S. equities outperformed non-U.S. developed and emerging markets during the quarter.
-Value stocks outperformed growth stocks in emerging markets but underperformed in developed markets, including the U.S., while small caps underperformed large caps in all regions.
-REIT indices underperformed equity market indices in both the U.S. and non-U.S. developed markets.
+Equity markets around the globe posted positive returns in the second quarter.
+Looking at broad market indices, US equities outperformed non-US developed markets and emerging markets.
+Value stocks underperformed growth stocks, and small caps outperformed large caps.
+REIT indices underperformed equity market indices in both the US and non-US developed markets.

 International Developed Market Stocks

-In U.S. dollar terms, developed markets stocks outside the U.S. outperformed emerging markets equities but underperformed the U.S. equity market during the quarter.
-Small caps underperformed large caps in non-U.S. developed markets.
+Developed markets outside the US underperformed both the US equity market and emerging markets equities for the quarter.
+Small caps outperformed large caps in non-US developed markets.
 Value underperformed growth across large and small cap stocks.

 Emerging Markets Stocks